 Erasmus+ Higher Education Impact Study

-CHE Consult and ICF Consulting have prepared the Erasmus+ Higher Education Impact Study from January 2017 to April 2019.
-The study measures and analyses the impact that the Erasmus+ programme has on students who implement a stay abroad with the programme.
+CHE Consult and ICF Consulting have jointly prepared the Erasmus+ Higher Education Impact Study from January 2017 to April 2019.
+The study measures and analyses the impact that the Erasmus+ programme has on students who study abroad with the programme.
 It focuses on the development of individual competences, employability and a common European identity.
 In addition, the study analyses the effects of Erasmus+ mobility on the use of innovative teaching and learning methods by academic staff and the effects of the programme on institutions.